McHenry County, Illinois DUI Defense Attorney

 Most attorneys DO NOT know the ins and outs of fighting DUI suspensions.
 Suspending your license is a limitation of one of your freedoms, and due process must be followed.
 Hiring a qualified DUI attorney is vital to giving yourself the best chance at beating or negotiating your summary suspension.
 Filing the necessary paperwork as soon after the arrest is the very first step to fighting your suspension.
 You also need to know about the permit and breathalyzer device that the Secretary of State will issue and require if you want to be able to drive during your suspension.

-Ideally, you contact an attorney the day after you get arrested and charged with a DUI to fully protect yourself and give yourself the best chance to defeat a license suspension.
+Ideally, you contact a DUI defense attorney the day after you get arrested and charged with a DUI to fully protect yourself and give yourself the best chance to defeat a license suspension.

 DUI and your CDL